urbit/tlon.io/content/news/20220712-urbithost-is-joining-tlon.md

 +++
-title = 'UrbitHost is Joining Tlon' description = "The combination of resources and technical proximity to the network's overall development positions Tlon as the best place to build scalable hosting infrastructure.
+title = 'UrbitHost Is Joining Tlon' description = "The combination of resources and technical proximity to the network's overall development positions Tlon as the best place to build scalable hosting infrastructure.
 Collaborating only makes us stronger." date = 2022-07-12 slug = 'urbithost-is-joining-tlon'